Hiluhree/alx-low_level_programming/0x08-recursion/README.md

 	+ Prototype: int _sqrt_recursion(int n);
 	+ If n does not have a natural square root, the function should return -1
 		- FYI: The standard library provides a different function: sqrt.
 Run man sqrt to learn more.
 + Task 6: [Inception.
-Is it possible?](): A function that returns 1 if the input integer is a prime number, otherwise return 0.
+Is it possible?](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x08-recursion/6-is_prime_number.c): A function that returns 1 if the input integer is a prime number, otherwise return 0.
 	+ Prototype: int is_prime_number(int n);
++ Task 7: [They say we only use a fraction of our brain's true potential.
+Now that's when we're awake.
+When we're asleep, we can do almost anything](): A function that returns 1 if a string is a palindrome and 0 if not.

+	+ Prototype: int is_palindrome(char s);
+	+ An empty string is a palindrome